-We have incurred losses during our history and we may never achieve profitability.
-As of December 31, 2023, we had \$861.4 million of U.S. federal and \$740.0 million of state net operating loss carryforwards due to prior period losses, which have an indefinite carryforward and begin to expire in 2025 for state purposes.
+As of December 31, 2024, we had \$640.0 million of U.S. federal and \$723.7 million of state net operating loss carryforwards.
+U.S. federal net operating losses have an indefinite carryforward and state net operating losses begin to expire in 2027.
 The state net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities, which could adversely affect our profitability.
-In addition, under Section 382 and Section 383 of the Internal Revenue Code of 1986, as amended, which we refer to as the Code, our ability to utilize net operating loss carryforwards or other tax attributes, such as research tax credits, in any taxable year may be further limited if we experience an "ownership change."
+In addition, under Section 382 and Section 383 of the Internal Revenue Code of 1986, our ability to utilize net operating loss carryforwards or other tax attributes, such as research tax credits, in any taxable year may be further limited if we experience an "ownership change."
 An ownership change generally occurs if one or more stockholders or groups of stockholders who own at least 5% of our stock increase their ownership by more than 50 percentage points over their lowest ownership percentage (by value) within a rolling three-year period.
 Similar rules may apply under state tax laws.
-We may have experienced an ownership change in the past, and future issuances of our stock could cause an ownership change.
+We may have experienced an ownership change in the past, and future issuances of our stock or other transactions could cause an ownership change.
 It is possible that any such ownership change could have a material effect on the use of our net operating loss carryforwards or other tax attributes accrued prior to such ownership change, which could adversely affect our profitability.